 A Memorial Mass for Steve Dufault will be held at 1:00pm, Monday, December 23, 2019, at the Cathedral of the Immaculate Conception in Crookston with The Very Rev. Vincent Miller, presiding.
 Visitation with the family will be at the Cathedral on Sunday from 5-7:00pm, with a 7:00pm prayer service, and again at the church for one hour prior to the funeral.
 Inurnment will be at St. Peter’s Cemetery in Gentilly, MN Spring 2020.
 Due to family allergies in lieu of flowers consider a memorial to be used as the family wishes.

-To send flowers to Steven N. "Steve" Dufault's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Steven N. "Steve" Dufault, please visit our floral store.